 Arguably the most disappointing element of the new provisions is that there is still no right of appeal to challenge refusals.
 We have experience of a high level of visitor refusals especially for family visitors even where relatives have visited the UK without any difficulty in the past and have good immigration histories.
 Previously we have had a good success rate of challenging these decisions on appeal but now this is not possible.

 Without a means of challenging a refusal it is even more important to get it right first time.
-Our specialist team can provide advice and assistance in preparing an application to ensure that sufficient supporting documentation is provided to show that the visitor meets the requirements of the Immigration Rules thereby reducing the risk of refusal.
+Our immigration solicitors can provide advice and assistance in preparing an application to ensure that sufficient supporting documentation is provided to show that the visitor meets the requirements of the Immigration Rules thereby reducing the risk of refusal.